 Sommaire

-You’ve just found out you’re pregnant, your belly isn't showing yet, but your metabolism is already working overtime and your needs are changing!
-Good news: summer can be an ally if you adapt your diet a little.
+You’ve just found out you’re pregnant, your bump isn’t showing yet, but your metabolism is already in high gear and your needs are changing!
+Good news: summer can be an ally, if you adjust your diet a little.

-Pauline Gouth, a dietitian and nutrition expert, tells you everything about the essential nutrients to prioritize to support your body and your baby during this 1st trimester…
+Pauline Gouth, a dietician and nutrition expert, tells you everything about the essential nutrients to prioritize to support your body and your baby during this first trimester…

-1. Prioritize fresh foods… but easily digestible ones
+1. Prioritize fresh foods… but easy to digest

-The first trimester of pregnancy is often marked by digestive slowdown (hello, progesterone), and cravings for fresh foods might lead you to repeatedly eat raw vegetables… which are not always well-tolerated.
+The first trimester of pregnancy is often marked by slower digestion (hello progesterone), and cravings for fresh foods might lead you to eat raw vegetables repeatedly… which aren't always well tolerated.

 🔬Digestion physiologically slows down from the first weeks of pregnancy to promote the absorption of essential nutrients [1].

-The tip for expectant mothers: combine softness and freshness.
+The trick for expectant mothers: combine softness and freshness.

-- Opt for lukewarm to cold preparations, cooked al dente, such as cooled steamed vegetables or homemade cold soups (like mild gazpacho, zucchini velouté, etc.).
+- Favor lukewarm to cold preparations, cooked al dente, such as cooled steamed vegetables or homemade cold soups (like mild gazpacho, zucchini velouté, etc.).

-- Avoid raw foods at every meal, especially if you are sensitive or prone to digestive issues like bloating.
+- Avoid raw food at every meal, especially if you are sensitive or prone to digestive issues like bloating.

 2. Hydration ++ but not just water

 Your blood volume increases from the first months of pregnancy.
-In summer, the risk of dehydration is heightened, which can worsen fatigue and nausea.
+In summer, the risk of dehydration is higher, which can exacerbate fatigue and nausea.

 🔬Insufficient hydration is associated with a higher risk of nausea, constipation, and fatigue in pregnant women [2].

-- Mineral-rich waters for magnesium and sodium (important in high heat).
+- Mineral-rich waters for magnesium and sodium (important in hot weather).

 - Cold infusions: Lemon, Ginger, Lemon Balm, Linden.

-- Water-rich fresh fruits: Watermelon, Melon, Peach, etc. Prefer whole fruits for more fiber and vitamins.
+- Water-rich fresh fruits: Watermelon, Melon, Peach, etc. Prioritize whole fruits for more fiber and vitamins.

-To avoid (even in infusion): Sage, Pennyroyal Mint, Licorice, Roman Chamomile, Lemon Verbena, Fennel, Green Anise, Thyme, Ginseng, Peppermint.
+Avoid (even in infusions): Sage, Pennyroyal, Licorice, Roman Chamomile, Lemon Verbena, Fennel, Green Anise, Thyme, Ginseng, Peppermint.

 And if you're wondering about coffee during pregnancy, moderate consumption (maximum one cup of coffee per day) is generally recommended.

-Tips: Prepare a carafe of infused water the night before (Lemon + Basil + Cucumber) and drink it throughout the day (also remember a large glass of water first thing in the morning).
+Tips: Prepare a carafe of infused water the night before (Lemon + Basil + Cucumber) to drink throughout the day (also remember a large glass of water first thing in the morning).
 You can even add a pinch of unrefined salt if you sweat a lot.
-And make sure to drink at least 1.5 to 2 liters per day.
+And remember to drink at least 1.5 to 2 liters per day.

 3. Support digestive tolerance and reduce nausea

 Nausea affects 70 to 80% of pregnant women in the 1st trimester.
-It is exacerbated on an empty stomach, by heat, strong odors, fatty foods, or overly copious meals.
+It is exacerbated by fasting, heat, strong odors, fatty foods, or overly large meals.

-🔬Ginger has shown significant effectiveness in reducing pregnancy-induced nausea in pregnant women (optimal dosage: 1g/day) [3].
+🔬Ginger has shown significant efficacy in reducing pregnancy nausea in pregnant women (optimal dosage: 1g/day) [3].

 Cold foods are often better tolerated than hot ones, as they emit fewer odors, which are often responsible for aversion.